MoralisWeb3/docs/docs/03-authentication-api/tutorials/how-to-sign-in-with-metamask-csharp-dot-net.md

 ---
-title: "How to sign in with MetaMask using C# (.NET)"
+title: "How to Authenticate Users with MetaMask using C# (.NET)"
 slug: "../how-to-sign-in-with-metamask-csharp-dot-net"
 description: "This guide illustrates how to implement a full-stack .NET application where users can log in with their wallets and establish a web session."
 ---